Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 Create an instance of the QuantumJobClient by passing in these parameters:
 - [Subscription][subscriptions] - looks like XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and can be found in your list of subscriptions on azure
 - [Resource Group][resource-groups] - a container that holds related resources for an Azure solution
-- [Workspace][workspaces] - a collection of assets associated with running quantum or optimization applications
+- [Workspace][workspaces] - a collection of assets associated with running quantum
 - [Location][location] - choose the best data center by geographical region
 - [StorageContainerName][blob-storage] - your blob storage
 - [Credential][credentials] - used to authenticate